 3. Mexican food from northeastern New Mexico – When I moved to Springer, New Mexico in the fall of 1987, I was in the seventh grade and battling my almost-a-teenager-anxiety.
 Luckily there was great food to calm the storm.
 We had grown up eating Mexican food, but this was better and around all the time.
 Generations had fixed it this way and it’s what I consider true, wonderful Mexican food.
-The choice of red or green chile sauce on your burritos or enchiladas (which I think is the state question of New Mexico), the smell of chilies roasting in the fall (when you buy a 25 pound bag and then proceed to freeze in smaller batches to put on everything from eggs to burritos to burgers), posole (a thick stew with hominy corn and pork), refried beans made with lard.
+The choice of red or green chile sauce on your burritos or enchiladas (which I think is the state question of New Mexico), the smell of chiles roasting in the fall (when you buy a 25 pound bag and then proceed to freeze in smaller batches to put on everything from eggs to burritos to burgers), posole (a thick stew with hominy corn and pork), refried beans made with lard.
 Just typing these words, my mouth is watering.
 Go find a map, pick a small New Mexican town.
 Visit and choose a small restaurant (if it’s big enough to have a restaurant) with all the pickups parked outside.
 Order, my friend, and I dare you not to fall in love.

 4. The vegetarian choices of the Northland College caf (cafeteria) circa 1993-1995 – In late August 1993, when I was 18, I flew to Duluth, Minnesota and was picked up by the Northland College admissions van.
 I had decided, secretly over the summer, to become a vegetarian.
 It seemed to fit my new life as an environmental studies major at a small “liberal arts environmental” college in Ashland, Wisconsin.
 The other person picked up that day was Kim, another new Northland student.
 She was lesbian and vegetarian and very proud of those labels.
 I began to pick up subtle cues from her and other friends who had been vegetarian for years.
 Luckily, those cool friends and a wonderful vegetarian chef Lucy in the caf made it really simple to enjoy and fall in love with vegetarianism.
 Unlike many new vegetarians, I didn’t have to stumble with vegetable sides or endless green salads.
 I could enjoy wonderful fare like eggplant parmesan, tofu enchiladas, and so many others.
 I was a fairly strict vegetarian for eight years and luckily had the foundation that the vegetarian options in the caf built.
 Even in my omnivore days now, I still find myself reaching for those recipes and dishes I coveted as a newly minted vegetarian.

 5. Eggs and bacon with toast – When I was much younger and Pa Pa (my mom’s dad) was still alive, I would wake up early to eat breakfast with him when we came to visit.
-We bonded over the morning smells and I felt special because neither of my sisters loved eggs as much as I did (over-easy, the yolk all the better soaked up with toast) and I loved eating with him.
+We bonded over the morning smells and I felt special because neither of my sisters loved eggs as much as I did (over-medium, the yolk all the better soaked up with toast) and I loved eating with him.
 Nan flipped the bacon and got the eggs perfect each time, their black coffee poured in cups.
 She sat down with us with her bowl of cereal and it was quiet and comforting.
 It’s still my favorite smell–bacon–and one of my best-kept memories.

 6. Corn bread and milk – Mom grew up with corn bread.
 Her parents, my Nan and Pa Pa, grew up with corn bread.
 It is cheap, easy to prepare, and nourishing.
 Nan and Pa Pa grew up in Oklahoma during the Great Depression both in large families without much money.
 But as I understand it, there was always corn bread.
 It’s a comfort food and it’s a comfort having corn meal in the cupboard, knowing I can whip up a batch in almost no-time.
 I like it hot, straight from the oven, baked in either a cast iron skillet or cast iron corn bread pans (so that the pieces of corn bread come out in the shapes of stalks of corn).
 My favorite, though, is to have it the next day for lunch mashed up in a glass of milk using an iced tea spoon to fish out the milk-soaked bits and pieces.